GSOC 2023: Feed Section in Android App

 Timeline

-Following is an overview of how I will be spending my time during the duration of GSoC:
+Following is an overview of how I will be spending my time during the duration of GSOC:

-Pre-Community Bonding Period (April):
+Pre-Community Bonding Period (4 April - 3 May):

-Continue working on restructuring and write tests for the app.
+Work on restructuring and write tests for the app.
 Discuss the UI for the feed with my mentors.
 Work on the UI ideas.

 Phase 1 : User Search Page